 Our most successful customers are voracious consumers of business content.
 When a new business book hits the bestseller list, most have either read it or summarized its central point.

 It’s not just the printed word.
 Many get information through audiobooks, webinars, or podcasts, others via YouTube.

 The actual medium is less important to these successful founders.
-What’s consistent is their continuous learning pattern and the desire to leverage other people’s smart ideas and put them to work in their own company.
+What’s consistent is the continuous learning pattern and the desire to leverage other people’s smart ideas and put them to work in their own company.

 2. They join masterminds.

 In the absence of having a board of directors or a boss, successful founders often use a peer board to hold themselves accountable and gain an outside perspective when they’re stuck.

 Initially popularized by Napoleon Hill in his class book, Think & Grow Rich, a mastermind gathers a small group of peers to act as one another’s board.
 Often led by a chair, these groups become lifelines for owners as they navigate big decisions in their businesses and personal lives.

 The character trait that makes successful entrepreneurs inclined to read business books and join peer groups is their natural curiosity.
 They have an unquenchable thirst for knowledge.
 No matter how successful, they never get full.

 You may be surprised not to see the stereotypical attributes of successful entrepreneurs.
 Many founders are also action oriented, competitive, tenacious, etc., but all those common personality traits are who they are.
 Our interest is what they do.